-Panama serves as the meeting point between two oceans and two continents.
-With a population of almost 4 million people, Panama is a small country.
-However, recent years have seen a massive influx of investors, businesspeople and fortune-seekers riding the country's wave of development.
+Bordered by Costa Rica to the west and Colombia to the southeast, vibrant Panama serves as the meeting point between two oceans, as well as two continents.
+With a population of almost four million people, Panama is a small country, but recent years have seen a massive influx of investors, businesspeople and fortune-seekers riding the country's development wave.

-Expats living in Panama will find a low cost of living.
+Expats moving to Panama will be pleased to discover that the country's cost of living is quite low.
 The price of property has increased with the country's growing popularity, but this is dependent on the city and location.
-The cost of transportation is relatively cheap compared to North America and Europe.
-In addition, shopping in Panama is mostly duty-free.
+The cost of transportation is relatively cheap compared to North America and Europe, and shopping in Panama is mostly duty-free.